 Endometriosis isn’t just a physical battle but a mental one as well.
 The toughest challenge is trying to educate people on what you have and being cautious about how much you say as some males shrivel up like a prune when you mention the word “Uterus”.
 Yes – Endo (as we sufferers and some medical professionals like to refer to it as) attacks the female reproductive system.

 There are many people who do not (not now, nor later down the track) want to speak about Endometriosis or other chronic illnesses.
 Once when I was explaining to someone what Endometriosis was, they asked “Is it cancerous?”.
 I said no. “Well then you have nothing to worry about” they said.
-I beg to differ.
-I have a lot to worry about considering I nearly had my bowel sectioned and was told I may need a colostomy bag in the future.
-That is only one part of the damage I have internally from Endometriosis.
 Just because someone usually won’t directly die from a chronic illness or from pain, doesn’t mean that it isn’t a problem.

 Some days the simple task of walking or standing hurts.
 I dream of winning the lottery not so that I can fly first class around the world but to pay for a cook, cleaner and gardener because the bad days can be very rough.
 I can be on the floor in the fetal position due to the pain, dreaming of what I want to cook for dinner but settling for microwaved eggs because I cannot function long enough to complete everyday tasks.